4 Microscale: the contractile unit

 1 In this respect, this formulation slightly differs from the classical Huxley-Hill model, because the latter considers four rates see (Jülicher, Ajdari, and Prost 1997) and Section 3.2.1.

 Writing the conservation of the myosin motors leads to the following partial differential equation \[ \partial_{t}\rho - \dot{X}\partial_{x}\rho = - g(x)\rho + f(x)(1/\ell-\rho). \] The contractile unit is submitted to an external force \(F_{e}\) and experience a viscous drag \(-\xi\dot{X}\).
-These external forces balance the force produced by the attached molecular motors \(F_{m}\) \[ \xi\dot{X} = F_{e} + F_{m}, \] with \(F_{m} = N\int_{0}^{\ell}\rho(x,t)\partial_{x}u(x)\mathrm{d}x\), where \(u\) denotes the interaction potential with actin and \(N\) is a scaling factor accounting for the volume density of motors.
+These external forces balance the force produced by the attached molecular motors \(F_{m}\): \[ \xi\dot{X} = F_{e} + F_{m}, \] with \(F_{m} = N\int_{0}^{\ell}\rho(x,t)\partial_{x}u(x)\mathrm{d}x\), where \(u\) denotes the interaction potential with actin and \(N\) is a scaling factor accounting for the volume density of motors.
 When the external force \(F_{e}\) is imposed the force balance creates a feedback on the population dynamics.
-The detailed analysis of the consequence of this feedback in various regimes that depend on the paramters values can be found in (Guérin, Prost, and Joanny 2011), a particularly interesting point being the broad variety of oscillatory regimes that can potentially be observed.
+The detailed analysis of the consequence of this feedback in various regimes that depend on the paramters values can be found in (Guérin, Prost, and Joanny 2011), a particularly interesting point being the broad variety of oscillatory response that can potentially be observed.
 Variants of the above model were also studied in (Guérin, Prost, and Joanny 2010; Plaçais et al. 2009).

 4.2 Challenges